5 MCP Servers We Use to Run Client Outbound on Claude Code

 }

-We built a lightweight custom MCP server for Discord rather than using an off-the-shelf one because we wanted control over the embed format and which channels get which notifications.
+We built a lightweight custom MCP server for Discord rather than using something off the shelf because we wanted control over the embed format and which channels get which notifications.

-MCP Server 5: Custom API MCPs -- Connecting to Instantly and Enrichment APIs
+MCP server 5: custom API MCPs, connecting Instantly and enrichment APIs

 What it connects to: Instantly (our cold email sending platform), enrichment APIs like Prospeo and Hunter, and any other third-party service that has an API but no official MCP server.
-What we use it for: Pulling campaign stats from Instantly directly into reporting workflows, triggering enrichment API calls from within Claude sessions, and querying our email verification service without leaving the workflow.
-Why it matters: Most of the tools in a GTM stack do not have official MCP servers yet.
+What we use it for: pulling campaign stats from Instantly directly into reporting workflows, triggering enrichment API calls from inside Claude sessions, and querying our email verification service without leaving the workflow.
+Why it matters.
+Most tools in a GTM stack don't have official MCP servers yet.
 But they all have REST APIs.
-Building a thin MCP wrapper around a REST API is not complicated -- it is usually a 100-150 line Python file.
+Wrapping a REST API with a thin MCP server isn't complicated.
+It's usually a 100-150 line Python file.
 Once it exists, Claude can call that API as naturally as it calls any other tool.A sanitized example of our Instantly MCP wrapper structure:

 # mcp_instantly.py -- simplified example, not production code